Faseehbutt/UIUXHACKATHON/README.md

   2) In the terminal, run `npm install`
   3) Run `npm run dev` to view project in browser
   4) Or you can just go on https://uiuxhackathon-nine.vercel.app
+  5) to shift between pages you can put /pagename at the end of the above URL
+  6) i didnt have much time so thats why i didnt link them but yes i  created them